Begging: Denmark

-England & Wales
+England and Wales

-Begging is illegal under the Vagrancy Act of 1824.
-However it does not carry a jail sentence and is not enforced in many cities, although since the Act applies in all public places, it is enforced more frequently on public transport.
-Local authorities may issue public spaces protection orders for particular areas which makes begging subject to a fine.
+Begging is illegal under the Vagrancy Act 1824.
+However, it does not carry a jail sentence and is not enforced in many cities, although since the act applies in all public places, it is enforced more frequently on public transport.
+Local authorities may issue public spaces protection orders for particular areas, making begging subject to a fine.

 Finland

 Begging has been legal in Finland since 1987 when the poor law was invalidated.
 In 2003, the Public Order Act replaced local government rules and decriminalized begging.

 France

-A law against begging ended in 1994 but begging with aggressive animals or children is still outlawed.
+A law against begging ended in 1994; however, begging with aggressive animals or children is still outlawed.

 Greece

 Under article 407 of the Greek Penal Code, begging was punishable by up to 6 months in jail and up to a 3000 euro fine.
 However, this law was repealed in October 2018, after protests from street musicians in the city of Thessaloniki.